The camera does not make a great photographer any more than paint brushes make a master painter. You need Creativity, Discipline, and Good Lighting!

 For example, if you’ve ever taken a picture of your family while they’re dining in a beautiful, low-lit restaurant, you know that the flash will make your family look like a group of surprised garbage-diving raccoons that you just spotted in a dumpster.

 Rather than using a flash or waiting for “the right time of day”, take the time to look into a portable photo studio box for product photography OR a continuous lighting kit more for videos & portrait photography.
 The key is to have complete control of your lighting environment, allowing your cell phone camera to capture images at its optimal exposure setting.
-When using a portable lightbox:
+When choosing to use a portable lightbox:

 - Place your light sources directly opposite each other on each side of the light tent with the camera centered in front.